Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

               Project: !Sub "${Project}"
 ```

-An example of function in this RDS lambda which stop a RDS instance.
+An example of function in this RDS lambda which stops a RDS instance.
 The lambda is written in node.js.

 ```js
 function rds_stop(id)